Part I: Overview

 Focus areas: Time (History, Modernity); Transmission (Tradition, Memory, Institutions); Space (Place, Geography, Virtual Space); Body (Materiality, Mind, Bio-ethics); Media (Transportation, Information, Communication).

 Students admitted to the PhD program will receive a fellowship that covers tuition and fees plus a stipend for living expenses for up to five years.
 This support includes work as a teaching assistant for six semesters.
-Unfortunately, we are not able to offer financial support to students in the M.A. program.

 Admission and degree requirements for admission